Naughty Stories for Good Boys and Girls (series)

 Naughty Stories for Good Boys and Girls (more commonly known simply as Naughty Stories) is a series of 13 books containing 4 short stories each about naughty children who learn a lesson at the end written by Christopher Milne.
-The stories are each around 5-10 pages long, and altogether, the 13 books have sold 550 000 copies worldwide and the first book has won the Young Australian's Best Book Award.
+The stories are each around 5-10 pages long, and altogether, the 13 books have sold 550 000 copies worldwide.
+Christopher Milne was rejected by 16 Australian publishers and then went on to self-publish.
+The first book titled Naughty Stories for Good Boys and Girls won the Young Australian's Best Book Award in 1998.

 Series

 There are 13 books in the series, each with 4 stories, making a total of 52 stories.

 Spinoffs

 There are also spinoffs of Naughty Stories (released by the same author):